 Donor-advised funds allow people to establish a charitable account in exchange for an immediate tax deduction.
 The donors can then choose Middlebury College to receive grants from the funds.

 A donor-advised fund, or DAF, is a philanthropic vehicle established at a public charity.
-It allows donors to make a charitable contribution, receive an immediate tax benefit and then recommend grants from the fund over time.
-If you have a donor-advised fund with Fidelity Charitable Gift Fund or Schwab Charitable, you can directly recommend grants to the President & Fellows of Middlebury College.
+It allows donors to make a charitable contribution, receive an immediate tax benefit, and then recommend grants from the fund over time.
+If you have a donor-advised fund with Fidelity Charitable Gift Fund or Schwab Charitable, you can directly recommend grants to the President and Fellows of Middlebury College.

 How a Donor-Advised Fund Works